MylesLandais/obsidian-sync/AWS/Aurora.md

 Proprietary Amazon database compatible with MySql + Postgres modes (chosen when deployed)

+*Amazon Aurora connection management*; Aurora uses *Endpoints* as a handler abstraction for connections for routing and load balancing connections.
+For example - a primary instance can handle all the data manipulation.

+Endpoint Types
+-	Reader; Provides load balancing support for read-only connections
+-	Custom; Examples may include using a low capacity instance for ad-hoc reporting
+-	Instance; Specific instance of a database within the cluster
+-
 Cloud optimize to provide 3-5x performance increase over traditional database applications

+Features

 Autoscaling for disk